mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ## Concepts of agency within CHAT

-To effectively answer RQ2 of this thesis which asks how participants develop agency in an evolving community of game makers, the concept of agency needs disambiguating, in particular in relation to learning contexts.
+To effectively address Research Question 2, which asks how participants develop agency in an evolving community of game makers, it is vital to clarify the concept of agency, particularly in the context of learning environments

-Who and what has agency is a philosophical question with very practical applications in the design of learning contexts.
-Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].
-While theoretical interpretations of agency vary, for the purposes of this thesis, in line with a cultural historical approach, agency is chiefly considered as a cultural phenomenon which humans experience in relation to their peers and learning environment.
-To better situation this view within varied and developing concepts of agency within educational settings, I draw on the work of Matusov and colleagues [@matusov_mapping_2016].
-Their synthesis presents several genres of agency including: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; dynamically emergent agency which includes concepts of affordances and actor network theory; and authorial agency which involves agentic changes to the learning environment.
-Matusov and colleagues critique effortful agency in education as focusing only on achieving goals predefined by educational establishments.
-Thus, this summary focuses deepening an analysis on instrumental, dynamic emergent and authorial agency in relation to the theoretical framework of activity theory.
+The question of who or what has agency is a philosophical one with practical applications in designing learning settings.
+Agency and autonomy are often either vaguely defined or have contested, interconnected definitions in studies [@huang_autonomy_2013; @matusov_mapping_2016].
+For this thesis, in line with a cultural-historical approach, agency is viewed as a cultural phenomenon experienced by individuals in relation to their peers and their learning environment.
+To situate this view within the varied and evolving concepts of agency in educational settings, I draw on the work of Matusov and colleagues [@matusov_mapping_2016]who categorise agency into several genres: instrumental agency focused on developing capacities, effortful agency related to motivation and commitment, dynamically emergent agency involving affordances and actor-network theory, and authorial agency, which entails agentic changes to the learning environment.
+Given Matusov and colleagues’ critique of effortful agency in education, which primarily focuses on achieving goals predefined by educational institutions, this summary instead emphasises an analysis of instrumental, dynamically emergent, and authorial agency within the framework of Activity Theory.
+These forms of agency offer a broader perspective, including an exploration of how individuals navigate and transform their learning environments, extending beyond merely fulfilling institutionally set objectives.

 <!-- See also affordences in hci [@kaptelinin_affordances_2012] -->

 <!-- ### Addressing and disambiguating definitions of agency in education -->